Determination of $B$-meson distribution amplitudes from $B\to \pi,K,D$ transition form factors: Numerical Results

 with $t_{\pm}=(m_B\pm m_P)^2$.
 The parameter $t_0$ is taken as $t_{0}=t_{+}-\sqrt{t_{+}\left(t_{+}-t_{-}\right)}$, which can maximally reduce the range of $z$ after mapping the domain $q^2\in\left[ 0,(m_B-m_P)^2 \right]$.
 We adopt the truncation order $N=3$ in the $z$-series expansion, which is sufficient to satisfy the current lattice QCD constraints on the form factors \cite{Cui:2022zwm}.
 Along the same lines, the scalar form factor $f_{BP}^0(q^2)$ and the tensor form factor $f_{BK}^T(q^2)$ can be parametrized as

 with the predicted masses $m_{B_s^*(0+)}=5.718$~GeV and $m_{B_c^*(0+)}=6.712$ GeV from Refs.~\cite{Bardeen:2003kt,Mathur:2018epb}.
 It is noted that alternative parameterizations for the $B\to D$ form factors are available, especially the Boyd–Grinstein–Lebed parametrization, which readily accommodates the strong unitarity bound~\cite{Boyd:1994tt,Boyd:1995sq,Boyd:1997kz}.
+For further discussion of the unitarity bounds see \cite{Gambino:2019sif,DiCarlo:2021dzg,Martinelli:2021onb,Jaiswal:2020wer,Leljak:2021vte}.
 However, as the strong unitarity bound requires a comprehensive treatment of all $b\to c$ exclusive channels, which is beyond the scope of this work, we ultimately employ the BCL parameterization for our numerical calculations.

 In the small recoil region, lattice QCD provides high-precision calculations of the $B\to \pi,K,D$ form factors.
 To be specific, the lattice data used in this work include: 11 data points for $f_{B\pi}^{+,0}(q^2)$ from the RBC/UKQCD and FNAL/MILC collaborations \cite{FermilabLattice:2015mwy,Flynn:2015mha}; 16 data points for $f_{BK}^{+,0,T}(q^2)$ from the HPQCD and FNAL/MILC collaborations \cite{Bailey:2015dka,Parrott:2022rgu}; and 12 data points for $f_{BD}^{+,0}(q^2)$ from the HPQCD and FNAL/MILC collaborations\cite{FermilabLattice:2015ilb,Na:2015kha}.
 It is convenient to define the $\chi^2$-function,